electron/fuses/README.md

 ### Apple Silicon

-For `arm64` macOS builds of your app if you are not immediately codesigning your app after flipping the fuses you will need to pass `resetAdHocDarwinSignature: true` to the `flipFuses` method.
-Otherwise the app will refuse to launch with code signature validation errors.
-This is a new security measure on Apple Silicon devices.
+For `arm64` macOS builds of your app, you will need to pass `resetAdHocDarwinSignature: true` to the `flipFuses` method if you are not immediately codesigning your app after flipping the fuses.
+Otherwise, the app will refuse to launch with code signature validation errors.
+This is a security measure on Apple Silicon devices.

 ```typescript
 import { flipFuses, FuseVersion, FuseV1Options } from '@electron/fuses';